 This served as a catalyst to push him to explore the nuances of religion and what this entails particularly for the black west African identity, which strongly holds on to Christianity, something we both agree was a colonial tool of oppression.
 An identity which, we agreed, looks down on the profession of the artist, a narrative which he boldly stands against.

 The visit encouraged him to explore how the “old gods” had been pushed out by more Abrahamic religions, a form of oppression enforced white and Islamic colonialists.

-I sit listening intently to this surreal tale feeling that same familiar pang of nostalgic sadness any time I hear about the thinning out of Afro-culture by foreign invaders.
+I sat, listening intently to this surreal tale feeling that same familiar pang of ‘nostalgic’ sadness any time I hear about the thinning out of African by foreign invaders.
 If the religion of Santeria could flourish and be celebrated, doors across the South Atlantic Ocean may have opened between the African and South American continent ushering unparalleled economic, cultural and political collaboration.
 Yet, these doors have been barricaded and cordoned off thanks to your friendly neighborhood neoliberal, capitalist swine.

 Africans are becoming increasingly politically and culturally aware.
 Proof of this can be found in how the youth are beginning to reclaim our culture.

 Forging our lives from the ashes of history.

 This exhibit IS a political statement; and it proclaims the pain of the past.
 It’s voicing vivid and timely.
 An exhibition, sure to outlive you, me and him.

 Tife described his virgin experience as a daunting: the anxiety of putting out your work for the eyes of the ever-judging masses, for the very first time.
 As they say in my country, no be small fear he dey come conquor.